DefinitelyTyped/tsd/docs/CODE.md

 ## Implementation

-Most classes and methods have a small comment at the start of the declaration hinting their use.

-Depends heavily on Promise's for async operation (using the excellent [kriskowal/q](https://github.com/kriskowal/q) and [kriskowal/q-io](https://github.com/kriskowal/q-io).
+Depends heavily on Promise's for async operation (using excellent [kriskowal/q](https://github.com/kriskowal/q) and [kriskowal/q-io](https://github.com/kriskowal/q-io)).

 ### Source

 Code in `/src`, also contains the 2 main files to compile to `/build` (`cli` and `api`)